ChRe777/CleanCode/README.md

 * People should enjoy coding.
 * People should can read the code.
 * People should can maintain the code.
-* The code should be envolve to smaller code base over the years with higher density.
+* People should can envolve the code.

 ## Tips